wx-chevalier/Awesome-Lists-and-CheatSheets/ProgrammingLanguage/Go/Go-OpenSource-List.md

 - [croc #Project#](https://github.com/schollz/croc): Easily and securely send things from one computer to another 🐊 📦

+- [groupcache #Project#](https://github.com/golang/groupcache): groupcache is a caching and cache-filling library, intended as a replacement for memcached in many cases.

 ## Game

 - [2019-Snake #Project#](https://github.com/tristangoossens/snake-go): This is a Terminal based snake game made by tristangoossens.